The overthrow of Imran Khan by the United States - ExBulletin

 All of which brings us to Pakistan, another case where the evidence clearly points to US-led regime change.
 In this case, the United States wanted to overthrow the government of Prime Minister Imran Khan, the charismatic, talented and extremely popular leader of Pakistan, renowned both for his global mastery of cricket and his contact with the people.
 His popularity, independence and enormous talents make him a prime target for the United States, which is concerned about popular leaders who do not align with American policies.

 Khan likely sealed his fate on March 6 when he held a large rally in northern Pakistan.
 At the rally, he chastised the West, and particularly 22 EU ambassadors, for pressuring him to condemn Russia in a vote at the United Nations.
-He also lambasted NATO's war against terrorism in neighboring Afghanistan, calling it absolutely devastating for Pakistan, without any recognition, respect or appreciation for Pakistan's suffering.
+He also lambasted NATO's war on terrorism in neighboring Afghanistan as totally devastating for Pakistan, without any recognition, respect or appreciation for Pakistan's suffering.

-Khan told the cheering crowd, EU ambassadors have written us a letter asking us to condemn and vote against Russia.
-What do you think of us?
-Are we your slaves…and whatever you say, we will do?
-He added,
+Khan told the enthusiastic crowd, EU ambassadors wrote us a letter asking us to condemn and vote against Russia… What do you think of us?
+Are we your slaves…and whatever you say, we will do? »

 The cable recounts how Deputy Secretary Lu reprimanded Prime Minister Khan for his neutral stance.
 The cable quotes Lu as saying that people here and in Europe are very concerned about why Pakistan is taking such an aggressively neutral stance (towards Ukraine), if such a stance is even possible.
 This does not seem so neutral to us.